CharleneMcKeown/DevOps-and-Containers/README.md

 # Get Ready for DevOps and Containers

-An introduction to the principles of DevOps and containerisation using Azure DevOps (previously VSTS) and the Azure Kubernetes Service.
-This lab borrows heavily from the excellent [Azure DevOps Hands on Labs website](https://almvm.azurewebsites.net/labs/vstsextend/kubernetes/), but adds in a bit more detail on some steps for users new to Cloud or Azure.
+An introduction to the principles of DevOps and containerisation using Azure DevOps and Azure Kubernetes Service.
+This lab borrows heavily from the excellent [Azure DevOps Hands on Labs website](https://www.azuredevopslabs.com/labs/vstsextend/kubernetes/), but adds in a bit more detail on some steps for users new to Cloud or Azure.

 ## What is Kubernetes and the Azure Kubernetes Service?